xchellx/LibSquishNet/README.md

 This fork has ported changes from https://github.com/AxioDL/libSquish

-A partial port of Simon Brown's v1.11 libsquish to .NET Framework 4.6
+A partial port of Simon Brown's v1.11 libsquish to .NET Standard 2.0

 Original project is available here https://code.google.com/p/libsquish/